 Drive into the wide open landscape beyond Drummond, Montana, set on an old cattle farm amid a twelve-foot polar bear and woolly mammoth sculptures, you’ll find Bill Ohrmann’s museum and gallery—and a lifetime’s worth of commentary captured in his paintings.
+Sadly, Bill left us in 2014, but his art lives on.

 By Erika Fredrickson, published in the Missoula Independent